-While moms may find a trip to a salon luxurious, young kids often have a different attitude about getting their hair cut.
-They squirm and squeal and refuse to sit still.
+Getting your kid's hair cut can be hard.
+Even a harmless trim can turn into an ordeal if you have a little one who squirms and squeals and refuses to sit still.
 Have you ever seen a stylist try to snip a moving target?
-It's not pretty—and the resulting 'do isn't either.
-Thankfully, children's salons pull out all the stops to turn haircuts into a fun experience for families by plying their young clients with balloons, bubbles, cartoons, toys, funky chairs and lots of coddling.
+Thankfully, NYC's top children's hair salons pull out all the stops to turn haircuts into a fun experience for families, plying young clients with balloons, bubbles, cartoons, toys, funky chairs, and lots of coddling.

-Cozy's Cuts for Kids – Upper West & Upper East Sides
+Cozy's Cuts for Kids – Upper East Side

 1416 Second Avenue at 74th Street